wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Need a chat for your website?
-Flyzoo is the perfect chat for your blog, community or e-commerce.
+Flyzoo is the perfect chat for your community, blog or e-commerce.

 == Description ==

 All you need to chat on your website!
-Help customers with live support chat, engage and grow your community in group chats and private (one-to-one chat) conversations.
+Help customers with live support chat, engage and grow your community in group chats and private chat (one-to-one) conversations.

 Start your 14-day free trial now!

-* Chat rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview
+* Group Chat: full featured group chats with avatars, emoticons, moderation, image and video with preview

 * Embeddable chat: embed a group chat into your layout to improve user experience!
 (PRO Plan)